 - RGG — Tools based on Meshkit to generate reactor core meshes for Nuclear engineering applications

-- SHARP — Coupled multi-physics applications
+- SHARP — Coupled multi-physics applications for nuclear reactor analysis

 - NEK5000 — A highly scalable, Computational Fluid Dynamics solver